 Dove is a perennial favorite brand for soap shoppers, but this Deep Moisture wash might not be for everyone with sensitive skin.
 Most customers do love how soft their skin feels after a bath, though.
 And they say that the bottle with pump gives good value for the money.

-What about a body wash that consists of one hundred percent natural ingredients?
+What about a body wash that consists of high quality ingredients?
 Dr. Bronner’s Pure Castile Liquid Soap line features products with organic components and delicious scents like soothing lavender, peppermint, almond, and citrus.
 Additionally, the soap is based on glycerin, pure water, and coconut, hemp, and olive oils.
 There is nothing artificial about it.

-The Everyone Soap with lavender and aloe is calming to irritated, dry skin.
+The Everyone Soap with lavender and aloe is calming to irritated skin.
 But not only is it a body wash, but it can also serve as a shave cream and shampoo.

 In place of SLS and SLES, this wash contains coco-sulfate which is safer for sensitive skin.
 Moreover, the formula also lacks parabens, synthetic fragrances, and disodium EDTA.